 - With 70 Top 40 hits in the US and 52 Top 40 hits in the UK, Burt Bacharach, Dip AMus’48, DMus’72, is one of the most important composers of popular music of the twentieth century.
 His songs have been performed by artists like Aretha Franklin, Tom Jones, Dusty Springfield, Luther Vandross, Dionne Warwick, Elvis Costello, Rufus Wainwright and Dr. Dre.

 - Juno-winner Win Butler, BA’04, is the co-founder and lead singer for Arcade Fire.
 The band’s first album, Funeral, was named one of 2004's best releases by The New York Times and Rolling Stone Magazine.
-Their most recent album, The Suburbs, won the Grammy Award for Album of the Year and the Polaris Music Prize.
+Their album, The Suburbs, won the Grammy Award for Album of the Year and the Polaris Music Prize.

 - Acclaimed novelist, poet, singer and songwriter, Leonard Cohen, BA’55, DLitt’92, is one of the most widely recognized Canadian artists of the late twentieth century.
 He was awarded the Companion of the Order of Canada in 2003, Canada’s highest civilian honour, and inducted into the Rock and Roll Hall of Fame in 2008.